 The Cartographer’s Role in Imperial Projects

-The history of mapmaking is intertwined with the history of empire.
-Many of the most famous cartographers worked directly for imperial governments.
-James Rennell, known as the “father of Indian cartography,” served the British East India Company and created the first accurate map of India.
-His work helped the British consolidate control over the subcontinent.
-Similarly, the Great Trigonometrical Survey of India, begun in 1802 and lasting decades, was an enormous scientific undertaking that measured the entire subcontinent with unprecedented accuracy—but its primary goal was administrative and military efficiency.
+The history of mapmaking is deeply intertwined with the history of empire.
+Many of the most famous cartographers worked directly for imperial governments, producing maps that facilitated colonial expansion and administration.
+James Rennell, often called the “father of Indian cartography,” served the British East India Company and created the first accurate maps of India.
+His work helped the British consolidate control over the subcontinent by providing detailed geographic information essential for military campaigns, infrastructure development, and governance.

-Interestingly, the Great Trigonometrical Survey also had a human side: it involved thousands of local laborers and runners, many of whom died or disappeared in harsh conditions.
-Yet their contributions were largely erased from the official maps, which credited only British officers.
-This erasure is a microcosm of how colonial cartography systematically invisibilized indigenous labor and knowledge.
+Similarly, the Great Trigonometrical Survey of India, begun in 1802 and lasting for decades, was an enormous scientific undertaking that measured the entire subcontinent with unprecedented accuracy.
+Its primary goals were administrative and military efficiency, including the precise mapping of borders, roads, and rivers.
+However, this monumental project also had a human dimension: thousands of local laborers and runners endured harsh conditions, many dying or disappearing during the survey.
+Yet their contributions were largely erased from official histories and maps, which credited only British officers—a microcosm of how colonial cartography systematically invisibilized indigenous labor and knowledge.

 Mercator’s Legacy and Its Critics